 Many of us have heard of the popular book The Five Love Languages by Gary Chapman.
-In his book, Chapman explains that everyone has a primary “love language” that they use to communicate and interpret love.
-When both partners speak the same love language, this makes giving and receiving love much easier for the relationship.
-However, most couples have different primary love languages from each other, so it’s important for each partner to learn both of their primary love languages.
+In his book, Chapman explains that everyone has a primary “love language” to communicate and interpret love.
+When both partners speak the same love language, giving and receiving love is much easier for the relationship.
+However, most couples have different primary love languages, so they need to learn both of their primary love languages.
 This will help them better understand and express their love and appreciation to one another.
-(Here is the free quiz that you can take if you want to know more about your love language.)
+(Here is the free quiz you can take if you want to know more about your love language.)
 But how can you show your love to your partner, the laboring woman, that will ensure she will feel loved during labor and delivery?
 Here are the 5 love languages of labor and delivery and what you can do to show your love and support.

 How to Use the 5 Love Languages During Labor and Delivery

 Giving birth is a moment that will live with the laboring mother forever.
 It’s not just how the birth unfolds that she will remember.
-She will also always remember how she was made to feel and how she was supported and cared for.
+She will also always remember how she was made to feel and supported and cared for.
 Her feelings are just as important as the end result of a healthy mother and baby.
 There are many ways you can show your love and support to your laboring partner.
-If a parent is able to look back on their baby’s birth fondly and remember their loved one(s) providing love and support, it is more likely to be a positive memorable experience.
+If a parent can look back on their baby’s birth fondly and remember their loved one(s) providing love and support, it is more likely to be a positive, memorable experience.